qtproject/pyside-pyside-setup/sources/pyside6/doc/developer/freethreading.md

 tombstone is asked first, and hands its stray back the way the map would have.

-Which means the tombstone has to fall, on every path.
-It does: the deallocator retires it after the C++ destructor, a deferred destruction retires it from the same queue, and `~BindingManager` takes over whatever is left at shutdown.
-All three go through `retireWrapper()` or the shutdown sweep, and both take the strays out under the map lock and invalidate them outside it - invalidation walks the object graph and takes the state lock, which the map lock may not span.
+Which means the tombstone has to fall while anything can still observe it.
+It does: the deallocator retires it after the C++ destructor, and a deferred destruction retires it from the same queue.
+Both go through `retireWrapper()`, which takes the strays out under the map lock and invalidates them outside it - invalidation walks the object graph and takes the state lock, which the map lock may not span.

+What is left when `~BindingManager` runs is abandoned, tombstones included.
+Static destruction runs on whichever thread unloads the image, possibly after finalization has begun, so it must not run Python.
+Nothing is lost:
+`Object::destroy()` only detaches a wrapper from its C++ object and never runs the destructor.

 The bit is `DyingStrays`; cleared, such a wrapper is registered like any other, and `stray-outlives-tombstone` sees it still valid after the